danchoi/kindlefodder/README.md

 away all the low-level details of generating Kindle MOBI documents.
 You won't have to think about NCX and OPF files, just fetching HTML source material, cleaning the HTML up, and splitting it up into Kindle sections and articles.
-Images will be downloaded, converted to grayscale, resized, and incorporated into the ebook automatically (as long as the `src` attributes of the `img` tags point to absolute URLs).
+Images will be downloaded, converted to grayscale gifs, resized, and incorporated into the ebook automatically (as long as the `src` attributes of the `img` tags point to absolute URLs).